danilw/Krita-StableDiffusion-WebUI-Colab/README.md

 **What is it** - this is Colab script for https://github.com/Interpause/auto-sd-krita.
 Instruction to use - in `Krita-StableDiffusionUI.ipynb` file.

 if you need just WebUI - use Stable Diffusion WebUI Colab.
-My [WebUI Colab script](https://github.com/danilw/WebUI-Colab-AUTOMATIC1111-stable-diffusion-webui), using AUTOMATIC1111 repo.
+My [WebUI Colab script](https://github.com/danilw/WebUI-Colab-AUTOMATIC1111-stable-diffusion-webui), using AUTOMATIC1111 repo. (this works, and not depends on Krita modification)

 ___
 # Currently (now today) NOT WORKING reason https://github.com/Interpause/auto-sd-krita/issues/55